 During the adaption phase, don’t worry so much about being in a caloric deficit (this can do more harm than good in the beginning).

 3. Lemon Water with Sea Salt

 This is the absolute best drink to have all day to stave off the Keto flu.
-Every time I began to suffer from a bit of nausea after a high-fat low carb meal I’d a have few glasses of lemon water with sea salt.
+Every time I began to suffer from a bit of nausea after a high-fat low-carb meal I’d a have few glasses of lemon water with sea salt.
 It is the most amazing trick to satiating your cravings and combating carb withdrawal symptoms.
 The sea salt (Himalayan salt works wonders too) will help replenish your body with electrolytes that you desperately need during this diet transition.

 4. Low-intensity exercise – Take it easy with physical activity

-The last, but not least is low-intensity exercise.
+Last, but not least is low-intensity exercise.
 Once you get up in the morning, the first ideal thing you can do to improve the keto flu is to take a bottle of water and go for a brisk walk (before eating).
 The idea behind a morning walk is that I help to deplete the glycogen stores in your body, thus transferring faster into ketosis.
-Walking just after waking up have other good benefits as well, like waking up and feeling better and more energized.
+Walking just after waking up has other good benefits as well, like waking up and feeling better and more energized.

 If you are weight training in the gym, make sure you’re allowing yourself enough time to rest if you’re working out.

 As you can see, conquering the keto flu isn’t rocket science.
 You just need to be consistent and listen to your body.
-At first the keto flu can seem like a punishment, but in reality, it’s a sign that you are on the right track with your diet.
+At first, the keto flu can seem like a punishment, but in reality, it’s a sign that you are on the right track with your diet.
 Just give your body some time to adapt, be hydrated and eat more fats.
 Then you will be in ketosis in no time and you don’t even remember what the heck keto flu was all about.